Stepping into your freshman year on a college campus is truly unlike anything else. Everything is completely new. Everything is completely unknown.

 Sure, they might bring up an intellectual objective in conversation, but it’s never really the main issue.
 More often than not, intellectual objections are deployed as a mere smokescreen of sorts that they feel justified hiding behind while they pursue the pleasures of college, now doing so without feeling accountable to the ‘Christian’ worldview.

 It might be because they don’t prefer the teachings of Christianity any longer.
 It is not that Christianity’s teachings don’t make intellectual sense.
 It just disagrees with their preferences.
 Or, it might be because they love approval and a sense of belonging more than Christ, and at college, they found a sense of approval and belonging with people that just doesn’t involve Christ.
-Or, it might be because they’re having illicit sex and can’t simultaneously believe in Christianity and have illicit sex without feeling an immediate sense of guilt.
+Or, it might be because they’re engaging in sexual activity, and can’t simultaneously believe in Christianity without feeling an immediate sense of guilt.

-In any case, in order to alleviate the tension of what they want versus what they’ve been taught, they get rid of the system—one that disagrees with them, is irrelevant to them, or produces guilt—so that they can more fully enjoy the preferences of whatever it is they are involving themselves in, whether it is a unbiblical worldview, destructive sense of belonging, or illicit sex.
+In any case, in order to alleviate the tension of what they want versus what they’ve been taught, they get rid of the system—one that disagrees with them, is irrelevant to them, or produces guilt—so that they can more fully enjoy the preferences of whatever it is they are involving themselves in, whether it is a unbiblical worldview, destructive sense of belonging, or sexual immorality.

 It’s never ultimately about the intellectual reasons.
 The heart always lies behind the evidence, and what you want to believe, you likely will.